The Cost of Inflation: Mathematical Appendix

-where $K_{\pi,\lambda_2}$ collects the bounded pre-reset contribution (and bounded edge effects).
-To display a closed form for the linear-in-$u$ term, take $C_k=C_{ub}$ over the window (purely for exposition); then
+This bound is finite, and it does not scale with the waiting time $u_i^{(T)}$.
+The network primitives $(\lambda_2,C_{\rm ub},c)$ enter through the level-distortion amplitude, and the firm-specific exposure $\frac{\delta_i}{\wgt{i}{1}}$ enters cross-sectionally; what they do not do is amplify the mechanical drift multiplicatively over the inaction window.

-\textit{Cross-sectional averaging under asynchronous resetting.} Recall that $\phi_T$ denotes the (weighted) cross-sectional average of reset sizes defined earlier in the paper.
-Under asynchrony in adjustment times in a large economy, cross-sectional averages at date $T$ can be replaced by expectations under the stationary cross-sectional distribution induced by the separable hazard $\eta_{i,t}=g(\pi u_{i,t})h(\delta_i)$.
-Therefore,
+The reset-event sub-population's average reset size, weighted by the price-index weights $\wgt{i}{\zeta}$, gives the cross-sectional contribution to $\phi_T$.
+(Across $\chi$-types, date-$T$ resetters are sampled in proportion to their reset frequency $1/\E[u_i]$; this frequency weighting affects the constants of the decomposition below but neither its $\pi$-scaling nor the sign of any channel.)
+Under sufficiently asynchronous resetting in a large economy, this cross-sectional average can be replaced by expectations under the stationary cross-sectional distribution induced by the (capped) separable hazard $\eta_i^{(t)}=\widetilde g(\pi u_i^{(t)})\chi(\delta_i)$:

+where the expectation over $u$ uses the stationary waiting-time distribution (a function of $\pi$ through $g$), and the expectation over $\ell_i^{(T)}-\ell_i^{(\widetilde T)}$ uses the joint cross-sectional distribution of network exposure $\frac{\delta_i}{\wgt{i}{1}}$ and the inaction-window endpoints' positions along the transient.